pgRouting/pgrouting/doc/turnPenaltyGraph/pgr_turnPenaltyGraph.rst

 .. |fourth| image:: images/penalties.png
    :align: middle

-4. Run dijkstra on the turn_table by setting the source vertices to each of the vertices in the turn_table that represent outgoing edges of the vertex in the original graph that you want to start the search from.
-Then set the target vertices so each of the vertices in the turn_table that represent incoming edges of the vertex in the original graph that you want to end the search on.
-The returned result that has the lowest cost contain the shortest path, taking into account the turn penalties and restrictions that you applied:
+4. Run a one to one dijkstra on the turn_table by first setting the source of the search to the set of all vertices in the turn_table that represent outgoing edges of the starting vertex in the original graph.
+Second, set the target of the search to the set of all vertices in the turn_table that represent incoming edges of the target vertex in the original graph.
+The returned path that has the lowest cost will be the shortest path taking into account the turn penalties and restrictions that you applied:

 .. code-block:: none

+   source_arr := array_to_string(
+                   array(
-   source_arr := array_to_string(array(select source from turn_penalty_table where original_source_vertex = 3), ',');
+                     select source from turn_penalty_table where original_source_vertex = 3
+                   ), ','
+                 );
+   target_arr := array_to_string(
+                   array(
-   target_arr := array_to_string(array(select target from turn_penalty_table where original_target_vertex = 7),',');
+                     select target from turn_penalty_table where original_target_vertex = 7
+                   ),','
+                 );

-   SELECT * FROM pgr_dijkstraCost('SELECT seq as id, source, target, cost from turn_table', ARRAY[source_arr], ARRAY[target_arr])
+   SELECT * FROM pgr_dijkstraCost(
+                   'SELECT seq as id, source, target, cost from turn_table', ARRAY[source_arr],
+                   ARRAY[target_arr]
-     ORDER BY cost DESC LIMIT 1;
+                 ) ORDER BY cost DESC LIMIT 1;

 | |fifth|